 Solution’s advantages

-It has been most clearly displayed in the response time on 98 percentile of the operation processing, where the requirement is that it shouldn’t exceed 1.5 seconds.
+It has been most clearly displayed in the response time on the 98 percentile of the operation processing, where the requirement is that it shouldn’t exceed 1.5 seconds.

-In one of such tests the maximal performance level compounded 140% in Grafana+lnfluxDB, whereas in LoadRunner Analysis it amounted to 180%.
+In one of such tests, the maximal performance level compounded 140% in Grafana+lnfluxDB, whereas in LoadRunner Analysis, it amounted to 180%.
 The response time results on the 98th percentile were lowered by LoadRunner Analysis by 2-10 times.

 Level 160% LoadRunner Analysis